Raynes/basement/README.md

 ### Built In Templates

-Basement comes with two built in templates:
+Basement comes with three built in templates:

 * `default`: the default template (as you may have guessed) that is used when you don't specify a different one.
 * `app`: a template defining a skeleton project using `click` to make a simple program with a command line interface.
+* `flask`: a template defining a skeleton Flask website.

 You specify which template to use with the `-t` flag.